imandrealombardo/FACT-AI/README.md

 Their code intern builds on the implementation of Pang Wei Koh and Percy Liang in 2017. <br/>
-As Mehrabi et al we have left their LICENSE.md file to give due credit to these researchers, and to document that their license allows us to build upon their work. <br/>
+As Mehrabi et al. we have left their LICENSE.md file to give due credit to these researchers, and to document that their license allows us to build upon their work. <br/>
 Note: the 'Koh' baseline is also to be credited to these authors.

 Please give them credit by citing: